spectrocloud/librarium/content/docs/03-cluster-profiles/1-task-define-profile.md

 Cluster profile versions are grouped under their unique names and their uniqueness is decided by the name and version within the scope and promotes backward compatibility to profile changes.

- Eg:,Profile-1 can have multiple versions like 1.0.0 and 2.0.1.
+ **Example:** Profile-1 can have multiple versions like 1.0.0 and 2.0.1.
 These versions are grouped under the **Cluster Profile Name** Profile-1.
 The menu next to the cluster profile name contains the different versions under that name.

- The version numbers can be edited from the **Settings -> Edit Info** option from the Cluster Profile page.
+ The version numbers can be edited from the **Settings > Edit Info** option from the Cluster Profile page.
 While deleting the profile, select the version to be deleted.